write-the-docs-quorum/quorum-meetups/README.md

 We do our best to cross-post from Slack to the mailing list for archiving purposes.

-## :beetle: Viewing issues and project board for this repository
+## :clipboard: Viewing issues and project board for this repository

 This repository uses the **ZenHub for Github** extension to manage the project board for this repository.
 You need to add this extension to your browser to view the project board.